javierhonduco/blog/_posts/2023-3-7-efficiently-writing-binary-data-golang.md

 I wanted to minimising the overhead when writing the different fields of the structs that make this array.
 Not only lots of allocations are made when writing data we want to pass to the kernel, but also when wanted to zero the buffer to reuse it.

 A possibility is to use `binary` helper methods such as `binary.LittleEndian.PutUint64` that don't allocate.
 The main difference is that they receive a slice rather than a buffer.
-The first iteration manully sliced every field and wrote to them but this isn't very maintenable, so decided to abstract it in a newly created type creatively named... `EfficientBuffer`!
+The first iteration manually sliced every field and wrote to them but this isn't very maintainable, so decided to abstract it in a newly created type creatively named... `EfficientBuffer`!

 It looks like this: